BLACKMouha/todo-cli/README.md

 Successfully connected to database!!!

 Type the updated properties.
-Press Enter if you don\'t want to update the data.
+Press Enter if you do not want to update the data.

 ?
 Update the name?
 Test#4: Updating the title of a task ?
 Update the Description?
 Received